Meal planning on a budget?

 You’ve probably seen and heard about meal planning previously and wondered what all the fuss was about.

-Well let me tell you – meal planning is the best tool you have to cut your grocery budget.
-THE BEST.
+Well let me tell you – meal planning is one of the best tools you have to cut your grocery budget.

 Maybe you aren’t sure why so many advocate having a meal plan and worry that actually you will end up spending more every week.